Octocorallia: Phylogeny

 Octocorallia is considered to be monophyletic, meaning that all contained species are descended from a common ancestor, but the relationships between subdivisions are not well known.
 The sea pens (Pennatulacea) and blue coral (Helioporacea) continue to be assigned separate orders, whereas the current order Alcyonacea was historically represented by four orders: Alcyonacea, Gorgonacea, Stolonifera and Telestacea.

+Unplaced taxa

+The following taxa are unplaced within Octocorallia according to the World Register of Marine Species as of April 2024: